Warren Barker

-Warren Barker (April 16, 1923 – August 3, 2006) was an American composer, arranger, and conductor known for work in film, radio, and television, as well as for original band and symphonic compositions.
+Warren E. Barker (April 16, 1923 - August 3, 2006) was an American composer, arranger, and conductor known for his work in film, radio, and television, as well as for original concert band and symphonic compositions.

-Education
+Early life and education

+Barker was born in Oakland, California on April 16, 1923.
+His primary instrument was the saxophone, and he also played piano and trumpet in school.
+He attended the University of California, Los Angeles as a music major and continued his composition studies with the Italian-born composer Mario Castelnuovo-Tedesco and the Luxembourgian composer and conductor Henri Pensis, founder of the Luxembourg Philharmonic Orchestra.

+World War II service

-He attended the University of California, Los Angeles., where he studied with several noted composers.
-Additionally, he studied with noted Italian composer and pianist Mario Castelnuovo-Tedesco and Henri Pensis, the composer, violinist, and founder and first conductor of the Luxembourg Philharmonic Orchestra.
-In 1943, he joined the United States Army Air Forces and was first sergeant of a 28-piece band, coordinating musical activities.
-His duties in the military included composing and arranging for radio programs, stage shows, war bond tours, and military functions.
+In 1943, Barker joined the United States Army Air Forces and served as first sergeant of a 28-piece military band, coordinating musical activities.
+His duties included composing and arranging for radio programs, stage shows, war bond tours, and other military functions.